Travelling but short on time? Here’s how to see Cambodia in 10 days.

 Phnom Penh Days 1-2

-In Cambodia you are likely to be starting your trip in Phnom Penh.
+With only 10 days in Cambodia, you are likely to be starting your trip in Phnom Penh.
 We stayed at the Panarama hostel, it was dirt cheap, super clean and in a fantastic location. (not a spon, just a fantastic hostel).
 Phnom Penh has an international airport and is also easily accessible from Vietnam if you’re visiting Cambodia as part of a big trip.

 When arriving in Cambodia it can be quite a big ‘culture shock’.
 The country is extremely poor and the devastation caused by their recent and extremely traumatic history is present everywhere.
 I would recommend spending a few hours wandering around getting yourself accustomed to the way of life, and the money.
 Its surprising how confusing working in 2 currencies at once can be.
 Whilst wandering around you can take a look at the Royal Palace and have a stroll along the water front.
 If you’re in the mood for a spot of shopping you could check out the central market also.

 Phnom Penh is bursting with history and you absolutely cannot miss the killing fields or the S21 Museum.
 As someone who knew little about Cambodia’s dark history, a day at these sights seriously opened my eyes.
 When visiting these sights, it is essential that you get an audio guide.
 The audio guides are recorded by actual survivors of the awful atrocities in Cambodia making the trip even more poignant.